 All members of the LAB (except the Head Teacher) serve a four-year term, which will be renewable subject to the post-holder meeting the required criteria.
 When a parent governor’s term ends, an announcement is made about an election and all parents or carers of pupils at the school are eligible to stand.

 The chair and vice-chair of the Local Advisory Board are elected by the board at its first meeting of each school year.
-The current chair of the LAB is Mr Tony Rose and the Vice Chair is Mr Geoff Nelder.
+The current chair of the LAB is Mr Tony Rose.

 How is the work of the Local Advisory Board organised?

 The Local Advisory Board meet six times in each academic year.
 During these meetings a number of key areas are covered which include: academy improvement, teaching and learning, the learning environment and governance development.